 Our Colombian emeralds are imported by a gemologist who has developed lasting relationships with mines in the Muzo region, and strives to ensure that the mine workers are employed under fair labor practices.
 Each employee gets room and board, as well as a share of 10 percent of the profits from production.
 He has also funded a number of nonprofit organizations operating in Colombia and the United States that help at-risk youth.

 If you are a May birthday girl, are shopping for one, or just love emeralds, check out the ever-changing selection of loose emeralds in our Unique Colored Gemstone gallery.
 They can be set into one of our many ring settings, or can be the focal point of a custom design.
 Looking for something pre-set?
-The Emerald Halo Diamond Earrings make a perfect gift for any occasion, and we frequently carry antique emerald rings and jewelry in our Vintage and Antique Collection.
+The Emerald Halo Diamond Earrings make a perfect gift for any occasion, and we carry stunning antique emerald rings and jewelry.